aliclarke206/Shopping_List/README.md

 # Shopping List
+This is a simple Webapp designed to help the user keep track of a shopping list.
+Users can log into their own account to delete and update their list as they go.
 ## Features
 ### Features to still implement

-I tried to use Google Auth which I have never used before but unfortunately I just keep getting errors with my code so I decided to use an alternative method to enable me to use my time more efficently.
+* Google Auth- I tried to use Google Auth which I have never used before but unfortunately I just keep getting errors with my code so I decided to use an alternative method to enable me to move on with the project and use my time more efficently.
+* CheckBox Function - So users could tick off what items already been got.
 ## Technologies Used
 ## Deployment
 ## Credits